javflores/javflores.github.io/_posts/2016-04-23-lscc-from-zero-to-continuous-delivery-with-docker-part-1.md

 ### Basic commands

 Get the version of Docker:

 {% highlight %}
 docker version
 {% endhighlight %}

 More info about the Docker daemon:

 {% highlight cs %}
 docker info
 {% endhighlight %}

 Help is really useful:

 {% highlight cs %}
 docker help
 {% endhighlight %}

 Example: docker help run

-Find what images we've got downloaded
+Find what images we've got downloaded:

 {% highlight cs %}
 docker images
 {% endlight %}

 Images are stored in registries, the registry by default is DockerHub.
 To get an image into our machine:

 {% highlight cs %}
 docker pull ubuntu
 {% endlight %}